carloshs1/crypto-tracker/README.md

   - `CryptoList` → Renders the grid of crypto cards
 - **Custom Hooks**:
   - `useInfiniteScroll` → Intersection Observer-based infinite scroll (starts with 30 items, loads 20 more on scroll)
-  - `useSearch` → Context hook for accessing search state
+  - `useSearch` → Context hook for accessing search state (from `providers/SearchContext`)
 - **Composition**: Small, focused components that compose together (Card, List, Details, Layout)
+- **Providers**: All React Context providers are organized in the `providers/` folder for better maintainability and scalability

 ### Infinite Scroll Implementation